thedevleon/phantom_traffic/README.md

 - All other cars will continue to relay the WSA sent from the car with the accident.

+- The veins demo base application layer allows to switch channels, e.g. sending on service channels instead of just on the control channel. (dataOnSch for application layer, useServiceChannel for mac layer)

 - TraCI allows us to get values directly from SUMO (vehicle position, roads, etc...) and allows us to perform lane changing, breaking, accelleration, etc... aka god mode
     - for more see https://sumo.dlr.de/docs/TraCI.html